 Komoro used to be a castle town ruled by the Komoro clan, many remaining old buildings remind us of those times.

-Unfortunately, the original castle structure is nowadays not visible, excepting some parts that can still be found in the park: here some walls and a bridge remain, in a wide green area.
+Unfortunately, the original castle structure is nowadays not visible, except for some parts that can still be found in the park: here some walls and a bridge remain, in a wide green area.

 Several promenades start from Kaiko Shrine, located in the center of Kaiko-en.

-We recommend the view on the rice fields that you can have from the park’s southern area.
+We recommend the view on the rice fields that you can enjoy from the southern area of the park.

-Together with other structures, Kaiko-en hosts writer Shimazaki Fujimura’s Memorial Museum of the and painter Oyama Keizō’s art museum.
+Together with other structures, Kaiko-en hosts writer Shimazaki Fujimura’s Memorial Museum and painter Oyama Keizō’s Art Museum.

 There is also a small zoo, where you can see birds, penguins, deer and even a lion!